-When Persephone was restored, an elated Demeter gave the gift of agriculture to mankind.
+When Persephone was found yet again, an elated Demeter gave the gift of agriculture to mankind.

 The Greeks believed that the earth provided the bounty that it did because of her, so honoring her with offerings and ceremonies would promise a new harvest each year.
 The holiday dedicated to Demeter was called “Thesmophoria.”
-Demeter was also called Thesmophoros because she gave certain thesmoi, or laws, to mankind.
+Demeter was also called Thesmophoros because she gave certain laws, or ‘thesmoi’ in ancient Greek, to mankind.

-Today Greeks in America and Canada not only celebrate the modern day “Thesmophoria,” but also often add Greek flavor to the wonderful tradition of Thanksgiving in the Americas.
+Today, Greeks in America and Canada not only celebrate the modern day “Thesmophoria” but also often add Greek flavor to the wonderful tradition of Thanksgiving in North America.

 Greek Turkey Recipe

-Ask any Greek person and they will give you a variation on how to cook the best Greek turkey — or you can get Nostimo’s Greek style Turkey, below.
+Ask any Greek, and they will give you a variation on how to cook the best Greek turkey, but you can get Nostimo’s Greek style Turkey, below, too.